WHMCS/developer-docs/hooks-reference/everything-else.md

 ## FetchCurrencyExchangeRates

 Executes when updating currency exchange rates.
-All supported automatic update currencies are retured
+All supported automatic update currencies are returned

 #### Parameters